Watershed Learning Project

 • Mentoring by local resource specialists (e.g. archaeologists, fire ecologists, geologists, wildlife biologists, mayordomos, Taos Pueblo elders, and town hydrologists).

-This science and adventure-based program is aligned with 5th Grade Standards for science, math, language arts, and social studies.
+This science and adventure-based program was aligned with 5th Grade Standards for science, math, language arts, and social studies.

 WLP Logo.png